-Whether you’re working in an office space, a retail store, industrial premises, or any property you need to use for your business but don’t already own, you’ll need to put together a commercial lease agreement.
+Whether you’re working in an office space, a retail store, industrial premises, or any property you need to use for your business but don’t already own, you will need a commercial lease agreement.

+A commercial lease agreement is a legally binding contract outlining the rights and responsibilities of both the tenant and landlord for the duration of the lease.
 A commercial lease can be quite complex as it covers what the property or office space can be used for, restrictions, breaches of lease, the use of storage facilities, trading hours, and even what happens should either party become insolvent.
-Because of this it’s incredibly important, both for you and your business, that an experienced commercial lawyer either drafts or reviews commercial lease documents.
+Because of this, it is incredibly important, both for you and your business, that an experienced commercial lawyer either drafts or reviews any commercial lease documents.

-Our experienced commercial lawyers work to draft commercial lease documents to accurately reflect the agreement struck between parties, or to review lease documents to highlight and renegotiate and onerous terms.
+Our experienced commercial lawyers work to draft commercial lease documents to accurately reflect the agreement struck between parties, or to review lease documents to highlight and renegotiate any onerous terms.

 The clauses in commercial leases can bind the parties for 15 years or more in some cases, so it is essential the agreement is drafted by a skilled commercial contract writer.